Giovanni Magnani

 Giovanni Magnani (fl.
 1913) was a Romanian-Italian entrepreneur who lived in Bucharest at the beginning of the 20th century.
 In 1911 he fabricated a set of propellers for A Vlaicu II airplane, thus becoming the first propeller manufacturer in Southeast Europe.

 Before meeting Vlaicu, Magnani built around 1910 in Bucharest an ornithopter that never flew.

+After Vlaicu's death, one of the two A Vlaicu III airplanes on order from for Marconi Company was completed by Magnani and Constantin Silisteanu, and was tested in 1914 by pilot Petre Macavei on Cotroceni airfield.